lizathulya/SkyCast/README.md

 This project applies machine learning (Random Forest) to predict meteorological events such as rainfall, storms, and temperature fluctuations.
 It demonstrates the complete pipeline of **data preprocessing → model training → evaluation → deployment via a Streamlit app.**

-👉 **Goal:** Showcase practical ML skills and end-to-end deployment in a professional portfolio project.

 ---

 ## 🛠️ Tech Stack